-GENERAL: This certification, issued pursuant to the requirements of Title 30, Texas Administrative Code, Chapter 279, is restricted to the work described in the November 25, 2019, Environmental Assessment and Statement of Findings and shall be concurrent with the Corps of Engineers (COE) permit.
+GENERAL: This certification, issued pursuant to the requirements of Title 30, Texas Administrative Code, Chapter 279, is restricted to the work described in the October 30, 2024, 401 Certification Request and shall be concurrent with the Corps of Engineers (COE) permit.
 This certification may be extended to any minor revision of the COE permit when such change(s) would not result in an impact on water quality.
 The Texas Commission on Environmental Quality (TCEQ) reserves the right to require full joint public notice on a request for minor revision.
+If this application is a modification of an original permit or any modification thereof for which a special condition was cited by the Commission or a predecessor agency, such conditions shall remain valid.
+The applicant is hereby placed on notice that any activity conducted pursuant to the COE permit which results in a violation of the state's surface water quality standards may result in an enforcement proceeding being initiated by the TCEQ or a successor agency.

 STANDARD PROVISIONS: These following provisions attach to any permit issued by the COE and shall be followed by the permittee or any employee, agent, contractor, or subcontractor of the permittee during any phase of work authorized by a COE permit.
+These conditions are necessary to ensure that the project is conducted in a way that will comply with water quality requirements in accordance with Texas Water Code §26.003 and antidegradation policy in 30 TAC §307.5, and not result in violations of general water quality criteria in 30 TAC 307.4(b)(2)-(5).

 - 1. The water quality of wetlands shall be maintained in accordance with all applicable provisions of the Texas Surface Water Quality Standards including the General, Narrative, and Numerical Criteria. - 2.
 The applicant shall not engage in any activity which will cause surface waters to be toxic to man, aquatic life, or terrestrial life. - 3.
 Permittee shall employ measures to control spills of fuels, lubricants, or any other materials to prevent them from entering a watercourse.
 All spills shall be promptly reported to the TCEQ by calling the State of Texas Environmental Hotline at 1-800-832-8224. - 4.
 Sanitary wastes shall be retained for disposal in some legal manner.
 Marinas and similar operations which harbor boats equipped with marine sanitation devices shall provide state/federal permitted treatment facilities or pump out facilities for ultimate transfer to a permitted treatment facility.
-Additionally, marinas shall display signs in appropriate locations advising boat owners that the discharge of sewage from a marine sanitation device to waters in the state is a violation of state and federal law. - 5.
-Materials resulting from the destruction of existing structures shall be removed from the water or areas adjacent to the water and disposed of in some legal manner. - 6.
-A discharge shall not cause substantial and persistent changes from ambient conditions of turbidity or color.
-The use of silt screens or other appropriate methods is encouraged to confine suspended particulates.
+Additionally, marinas shall display signs in appropriate locations advising boat owners that the discharge of sewage from a marine sanitation device to waters in the state is a violation of state and federal law.

-Mr. Chandler Peter USACE Permit Application No. SWF-2019-00349 Attachment - Dredge and Fill Certification Page 2 of 3
+Mr. Shelnutt USACE Permit Application No. SWF-2024-00399 Attachment - Dredge and Fill Certification Page 2 of 3